mtcotton/marklogic-nifi-incubator/README.md

 This is the MarkLogic NiFi Incubator, supported by the MarkLogic community.
 It is forked from the MarkLogic NiFi and is intended for developers to be able to contribute to and extend the project for their needs.
 To learn more about the community project, and get started visit http://marklogic-community.github.io/marklogic-nifi-incubator.

+The incubator includes new processors, bug fixes, and extensions to the processors from the MarkLogic NiFi project.
+It is not supported by MarkLogic Support.
+For issues with the incubator project, create an issue in the GitHub project.

 # MarkLogic NiFi

 The official MarkLogic fork of the Apache NiFi project (https://github.com/marklogic/nifi) is available and supported by MarkLogic.
 More information can be found at https://developer.marklogic.com/features/apache-nifi/.